NVIDIA/cuda-quantum/docs/sphinx/install.rst

 the command :code:`docker start -i cuda-quantum`.
 You can delete an existing container and any changes you made using :code:`docker rm -v cuda-quantum`.

 When working with Docker images, the files inside the container are not visible outside the container environment.
-We recommend connecting VS Code to the running container to facilitate development.
+We recommend connecting `VS Code <https://code.visualstudio.com/>`_ to the running container to facilitate development.
+To do so, make sure you have `Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension installed, open the Command Pallette with `Ctrl+Shift+P`, and select "Dev Containers: Attach to Running Container".
+You should see and select the running `cuda-quantum` container in the list.
+After the window reloaded, select "File: Open Folder" in the Command Pallette to open the `/home/cudaq/` folder.

 Alternatively, it is possible, but not recommended, to launch an SSH server inside the container environment and connect to the container using SSH.
 To do so, make sure you have generated a suitable RSA key pair; if your `~/.ssh/` folder does not already contain the files `id_rsa.pub` and `id.rsa`, follow the instructions for generating a new SSH key on `this page <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__.